D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 An RG was deplyed from an ARM template.
 Resouirces have since been added to the RG and some also modified through the Azure Portal.

-You need to create a new ARM template based on the curremnt state of teh RG.
+You need to create a new ARM template based on the curremnt state of the RG.

 Which PowerShell cmflet should you use?